Quantum speedup from nonclassical polarization: Application: Cross-Kerr effect

 To quantitatively compare Eqs. (\ref{eq:QSL_cl}) and (\ref{application:Q_N}), it is convenient to define the ratio

 The amount to which $Q(N)>0$ holds true certifies the speed gained through the quantum part of the evolution.
 Here, $Q(N)$ is strictly bigger than 1 ($\forall N>1$), verifying a nonclassical speedup of optical cross-Kerr processes because of quantum coherence effects.
-Figure \ref{fig:application:Q_N} shows the nonclassical speedup $Q(N)$, in which we can easily see the growth of $Q(N)$ as $\mathcal{O}(N^\frac{1}{2})$, cf. Eq. \eqref{eq:KerrGrowth}.
+Figure \ref{fig:application:Q_N} shows the nonclassical speedup $Q(N)$, in which we can easily see the growth of $Q(N)$ as $\mathcal{O}(N^\frac{1}{2})$ [cf. Eq. \eqref{eq:KerrGrowth}].
 Compared to the previous analysis for specific initial states, the QSLs used here are independent of this initial choice.
 Further, the ratio $Q(N)$ is even independent of the coupling strength (except for $\varepsilon=0$, which would cause a division by zero) and thus represents a universal speedup of a cross-Kerr nonlinearity.
-Interestingly, we also observe the difference for odd and even $N$, which is more pronounced when $N$ is small.
-This follows directly from the symmetric structure of the energy eigenvalues of the cross-Kerr Hamiltonian since the two degenerate maxima for odd $N$ do not produce the highest energy eigenvalues, in contrast to the case of even $N$.
+Interestingly, we also observe the difference for odd and even $N$, which is more pronounced for small $N$. \TA{Even $N$ allow the cross-Kerr spectrum to attain its maximal value exactly at $n_+=N/2$, whereas for odd $N$, the maximum is shifted to the two neighboring photon-number sectors.
+Consequently, even photon numbers provide a slightly larger speedup ratio.
+This observation may be relevant for few-photon quantum-information protocols, where the choice of photon number can affect the achievable gate speed in nonlinear photonic implementations.}